 Freebies

-We have free stuff!
+We have freebies!
 That, of course, is so you can get a taste of what we have here at Choraegus.
 We do hope that you’ll be back to check out the rest of our store, but we’d like to give you a chance to see what’s here first.
-A large, large portion of our catalog consists of music for ensembles of two to eight ringers (so, six to sixteen bells), so in hopes that you’ll take a liking to those works, we have free binder cover pages that you can download, print, and slip into the front cover of your binder.
+A large, large portion of our catalog consists of music for ensembles of two to eight ringers (so, six to sixteen bells).
+In hopes that you’ll develop a liking for those works, we have free binder cover pages.
+Just download and print them, then slip them into the front cover of your binder.
 They’re for six-bell, eight-bell, twelve-bell, and sixteen-bell music; there are four eight-bell covers so that you can organize your eight-bell scores by whether they’re Christmas/not-Christmas and “standard”/”Surprisingly Easy”™.

 Most of our free music is for eight handbells.
 Many are folk or children’s songs, such as “Twinkle, Twinkle Little Star” and “Happy Birthday”.
 “Dona Nobis Pacem” and “Doxology” fit in church services nicely; also, they’re in singable keys, so you could even have your congregation add their voices to the mix.
 If you have a full-sized handbell choir, we even have a free version of “Happy Birthday” for 3-7 octaves.
 Let the party begin!